smastelini/adwin/README.md

-# UADWIN
+# Pure python ADWIN

-Unbounded ADWIN that relies on the Welch's t-test to compare the sliding windows means, under the null hypothesis that they are the same.
+Candidate ADWIN implementation in pure Python.

+It needs some work, but it may appear at River.
+I've followed the original ADWIN paper and tried to simplify the code as much as possible.